-I have fond memories of baking with my grandma Thomas (I would link to her in the Thomas Family Tree, but she wouldn’t show up yet due to privacy settings).
-We made cinnamon jumbles, cookies and this crumb cake.
+I have fond memories of baking with my grandma Thomas.
+We made cinnamon jumbles, cookies, and this crumb cake.
 The recipe cards always say “Olive Crumb Cake”, but it is supposed to read “Olive’s Crumb Cake.”
 As I understand it, Olive was one of my grandmother’s friends, and this was her recipe.

 Ari and I made this the other day, and I thought I would share it.